rkv-2401/Text-summarization/README.md

 ## Text-summarization

+### Note - please check out approach 2 for a better performing model.

 #### Tried abstractive text summarization using an LSTM model on the medical transcriptions dataset.
 Many potential improvements left.

 #### This was approach #1, inspired by the tutorial at : https://www.analyticsvidhya.com/blog/2019/06/comprehensive-guide-text-summarization-using-deep-learning-python/